 What is a tax credit?

 The IRS defines a tax credit as a dollar-for-dollar reduction on a taxpayer’s income tax liability.
-So, a tax credit of $1,000 saves a taxpayer $1,000 in taxes in the year the tax credit is used.
-Tax credits are helpful to individual taxpayers, but only to a certain extent.
-This is because nearly all tax credits can only be used to reduce taxable income to zero, not below, based on an individual’s gross income tax liability.
+So, a tax credit of $1,000 saves a taxpayer $1,000 on their tax bill the year it’s used.

 Welcome to a better way to do your taxes.

 - File both your federal and state taxes

 Unlike a tax credit, a tax deduction is a tool used to lower taxable income based on the percentage of a taxpayer’s marginal tax bracket.
 Compared to a tax credit, tax deductions for individual taxpayers are worth less on the surface because they do not reduce tax liability dollar-for-dollar.

 There are two main types of tax deductions available to taxpayers: the standard deduction and itemized deductions.
 Consumers may only pick one type of deduction, and it is typically suggested that itemized is only used if the total deductions are higher than the standard deduction.